namandhanopiya2003/Multilingual-HR-Bot/README/README.md

 # Step 6: Run the Multilingual HR Chatbot:
 streamlit run app.py
-http://localhost:8501                 <-- [IT SHOULD OPEN ON YOUR BROWSER AUTOMATICALLY / OR MANUALL TYPE THIS IN BROWSER IF NOT OPENED! ]
+http://localhost:8501                 <-- [IT SHOULD OPEN ON YOUR BROWSER AUTOMATICALLY / OR MANUALLY TYPE THIS IN BROWSER IF NOT OPENED! ]

 ---